 Bill Street wins the 2010 Gerald P. McCarthy Award

-William H. Street is the Executive Director for the James River Association located in Richmond, Virginia.
-Mr. Street is responsible for overseeing all of JRA’s efforts to promote conservation and responsible stewardship of the James River’s unique natural and historic resources.
-Mr. Street manages JRA’s four core programs: River Advocacy, Riverkeeper, Watershed Restoration, and Education and Outreach.
+Bill Street is the Chief Executive Officer for the James River Association headquartered in Richmond, Virginia.
+Bill is responsible for overseeing all of JRA’s efforts to promote conservation and responsible stewardship of the James River’s unique natural and historic resources.

-Prior to joining JRA in April 2005, Mr. Street worked for the Chesapeake Bay Foundation for ten years where he served in multiple capacities, most recently as the Director of Watershed Restoration.
-At CBF, Mr. Street was responsible for managing and coordinating all of CBF’s watershed restoration work, including on-the-ground wetland and riparian restoration projects, agricultural practices, and volunteer restoration programs.
-Mr. Street has led state and regional policy initiatives related to water quality, watershed restoration, agriculture and land protection.
-Previously, Mr. Street had worked for a private consulting firm, Malcolm Pirnie, Inc. in Newport News, Virginia as well as the U.S. Environmental Protection Agency, Duke University Wetland Center, and the Institute for Environmental Negotiation at the University of Virginia.
+Prior to joining JRA in April 2005, Bill worked for the Chesapeake Bay Foundation for ten years where he served in multiple capacities, most recently as the Director of Watershed Restoration.
+At CBF, he was responsible for managing and coordinating all of CBF’s watershed restoration work, including on-the-ground wetland and riparian restoration projects, agricultural practices, and volunteer restoration programs.
+Bill has led state and regional policy initiatives related to water quality, watershed restoration, agriculture and land protection.
+Previously, he worked for a private consulting firm, Malcolm Pirnie, Inc. in Newport News, Virginia as well as the U.S. Environmental Protection Agency, Duke University Wetland Center, and the Institute for Environmental Negotiation at the University of Virginia.

 Lower James Riverkeeper